linkerd/website/linkerd.io/content/choose-your-platform.md

   priority = 1.0
 +++

-Linkerd comes in two parallel branches of development: 2.x, and 1.x.
-Both are maintained in parallel.
+Linkerd comes in two parallel branches of development: 2.x and 1.x.
+Both are maintained in parallel, but certain platforms are only supported by certain versions.

+Choose your platform below: